Standard Flying Sixteen/Twenty: Bodies

 The Flying Sixteen/Twenty was commonly a four-door, five-seat saloon with a gently tapering body and a split rear windshield, but other designs were also available.
 The Flying series used streamlined bodywork, with bodywork (from the a-pillar and back) shared between the Flying Twelve, Flying Sixteen, and Flying Twenty.
 The front end was different, and wheelbases differed to accommodate the various engines.
 The Sixteen sat on a 116 in wheelbase, while Flying Twenty buyers could choose between 117 and 123 in wheelbases.

 The standard, fastback body was designed under direction of Arthur Ballard and was built by Briggs Motor Bodies.
 Being of a somewhat bulbous appearance, the design is often called a "beetle-back."
 In addition to this, coachbuilders Avon also offered their "Waymaker" design - a more rakish, lower slung, four-door touring sedan - until their bankruptcy in late 1937.
 The conventional shield-shaped radiator casing was replaced by a chromed vertically-barred "fencer's mask" grille late in 1937 for the 1938 model year.
 This also brought with it a model name change, becoming the Flying Twenty 20A.
 For the 1939 model year, the "torpedo" (fastback) design was changed to a notchback look, becoming the 20CA in the process.
 While production reportedly ended in 1939, the Flying Twenty remained in price lists into 1940.

 Technical

 The large Flying Standards used semi-elliptic leaf springs all around, while the steering box was a bishop cam and lever unit.
 Unusual for the time was the telescopically adjustable steering wheel.
 Cable-operated (by hand or foot) Bendix "Duo-Servo" brake system operating cast-iron alloy drum brakes was fitted.
-The four-speed manual had synchromesh on the top three gears (standard for all of the Flying Standards), transmitting power via a needle-bearing propellor shaft to a half-floating rear axle with a spiral bevel final drive.
+The four-speed manual had synchromesh on the top three gears (standard for all of the Flying Standards), transmitting power via a needle-bearing propeller shaft to a half-floating rear axle with a spiral bevel final drive.
 The different engines and wheelbases all received different final gear ratios, reflecting their intended usage.

 The smaller engine produces 56 bhp at 4,000 rpm, while the larger unit has 65 bhp on tap at 3,800 rpm.
 Claimed top speeds for the regular-bodied versions are 72 and 76 mph respectively.